Music

 Chancel Choir

 The Chancel Choir, open to all persons high-school age and up, sings each Sunday of the program year (approximately nine months), on the great festivals of the church year, and for occasional concerts or other services.
-Ability to read and “speak” the basics of the language of music (being able to identify simple notations of pitch and rhythm) makes for ease of progress; but, those who do not yet know the language of music, yet are able to match and maintain pitch, are most welcome to participate.
-The Chancel Choir is fortunate to have section leaders (a core of professional musicians) who assist and help to inspire all singers and, by extension, all who worship at RPC.
+The ability to read music makes for ease of progress, but anyone who can match and maintain pitch is welcome!
+The Chancel Choir is fortunate to have section leaders (a core of professional musicians) who assist and help to inspire all singers and, by extension, all who worship here.

 The Chancel Choir’s regular schedule is Sunday-centered.
 The usual routine is to begin with warm-up at 9:15 a.m., sing the 10:00 a.m. service, and then have the weekly rehearsal from 11:15 a.m. to 12:30 p.m. (note: there is time for all to enjoy a bit of fellowship at coffee hour following the 10:00 a.m. service).
 If you are not able to sing the entire season, participation as your schedule allows is more than welcome.
 A few rehearsals take place on weekday evenings or Saturday mornings to allow for rehearsing with additional singers or instrumentalists for special events such as Cantata Sunday or concerts.